A Local’s 10-Day Georgia Itinerary - Countrywide Road Trip

 Morning

-Get an early start, enjoy your last views of Vardzia, hit the road for a 2-2.5 hour drive to your next destination, Borjomi.
+Get an early start, enjoy your last views of Vardzia, and hit the road for a 2-2.5 hour drive to your next destination, Borjomi.

 Note: Because your final destination for today (Kazbegi) is still 4-5 hours away from Borjomi, you will only have around a half day here.
 So, get here early and use your time well!